mattcroat/redesign/posts/typescript-fundamentals/typescript-fundamentals.md

 ---
-title: 'TypeScript Fundamentals'
+title: TypeScript Fundamentals
 description: Learn and understand TypeScript through example that's also a reference you can use to help you with types in your own project.
-slug: 'typescript-fundamentals'
+slug: typescript-fundamentals
-published: '2021-7-7'
+published: 2021-7-7
-category: 'typescript'
+category: typescript
 ---

 # TypeScript Fundamentals